How to Be Happy at Work? Here Are 12 Ways.

 Stop feeling entitled

 “Gee, I thought sure there’d be a bonus this year.”
-It is common to anticipate good things at your workplace.
+It is common to expect good things at your workplace.
 Whether it’s a promotion to an open spot, an improved schedule, added compensation for some achievement, people set themselves up for not only disappointment, but bitterness when those things don’t happen.
 It best to do your best, and expect only the agreed-upon return.
 Be happy with it.
 If a pleasant surprise arrives, be happier.

 Give serious thought to the impact of what you do on other people, both at work and elsewhere.
 We feel our work matters, for example, because we help people balance their lives.
 Our work helps them save time in the workday so they can get out the door and home to the things and people that matter most.